atbcb/ICTTestingBaseline/_baselines/05Changing.md

 **Baseline Test ID:** 5.2-ControlState
 #### Identify Content
 <p id="2IC">Identify user-initiated changes to the state of user controls.
-Examples include changes to buttons, form labels, menu items, links.</p>
+Examples include changes to buttons, form labels, menu items, and links.</p>
    <ul>
       <li>Depending on the control, a change of name may be triggered by various actions, such as changing values or states of other components, toggling a function, entering data in the component, mouseover, etc.</li>
 	  <li>Examples include a disabled "Submit" button is enabled when all required form fields are filled in, a link becomes visible after a user-initiated calculation completes, a check box changes from checked to unchecked, links that are hovered or visited.</li>